 Referencing Guides to how to reference for your subject

 Avoiding plagiarismAn online tutorial on good academic practice & avoiding plagiarism

 Research skills: Online course for Cambridge researchers about publishing, managing data, finding and disseminating research.

 Reading on screens Tips on making reading from screens easier

-CamGuides is a set of resources for students beginning taught courses at Cambridge.
-There are two separate versions:
+CamGuides is a set of resources for students beginning courses at Cambridge.
+There are three separate versions:

-CamGuides is designed to help you prepare for your studies in Cambridge.
+CamGuides is designed to help you prepare for your time at Cambridge.
 Two particularly useful sections are: